GAYDAR: The Trouble With QFest

 In that sense, much of gay film, be it salacious or schmaltzy, mimics the hackneyed, superficiality of films in mainstream.
 Wait a minute: wasn’t the gay and lesbian civil rights movement another opponent to super-herterosexualized, patriarchal and censorious art of mainstream Hollywood?
 “Five years ago, when the festival was at its pinnacle, the imperative switched to seeing how big it could become from how nice it could be.
 Now there are twice the movies, and back five years ago, there was already more than enough.
 The selection was noticeably better, too,” says Sal Gardner, a Realtor for CITYSPACE.

 Coincidentally, it was about fives ago when gay marriage climbed to hot-button-issue notoriety, gaining the gay community nation-wide attention, support and scrutiny.
 For many gays, the prospect of legalizing same-sex marriage was their shot at gaining equal rights, and subsequently, equal regard in other arenas, such as Hollywood film.
 Is it possible that this chance for equality has perhaps incentivized the gay community to unwittingly embrace Hollywood’s brand of facile cinema?
 Have gay film producers chosen to assimilate rather than challenge those very values which have condoned, if not perpetuated, gay persecution since the fall of Rome?
 You might say gays aren’t assimilating, and there is some gay theater to prove that, but having two guys/girls make out on a screen set to a cloying orchestral score is just as cheesy a conceit as would it be with a hetero couple.
 The same goes for the vacuous story lines, flat characters, and improbable happy endings.
 Let’s face it there are only two kinds of movies: good and bad.
 Just because a movie is about gays, doesn’t mean that it’s good.
-I recognize that they’re isn’t much gay film out there, insofar that some gays are tempted to settle for what they can get.
+I recognize that there isn’t much gay film out there, insofar that some gays are tempted to settle for what they can get.
 But that’s like saying that there aren’t any good men in the world so better to settle than chance being alone.

 What do gays think about being gay?
 Problems with gay film seem to stem from this question.
 Because the answer, at least the one offered by gay films, seems to be that homosexuality defines a person, just as heterosexuality defines straight people.
 But in reality, there isn’t anything more to being gay or straight than the gender of one’s sexual partners.
 Any other conclusions derived about a person based on the premise of orientation is plain prejudice, and asserting that a gay person lives happily ever after accepting his or her sexuality is a form of that prejudice.
 I want to see a gay film where homosexuality is merely a backdrop to a multitude of struggles a person faces, where it’s not the foundation on which a person’s strife engenders.
 Gay or straight, people are complex; and no matter how you look at it, the part never defines the whole.
 If this principle were kept in mind, I believe that we would see qualitatively better films at Q’Fest in the coming years, and a wider audience that will come back for more.
 Let’s appeal to the profundity of the human soul by actually plumbing its depths.
 Whether in film or in life, we deserve it.
 Everyone deserves it.
 Until next time…